Everest Base Camp Trek By Road

 Private vs Group Joining

-The Everest Base Camp Trek by road may be arranged in a group-joining trip or as aprivate one.
-My Everest Trip (MET) provides both options based on your choice and timeline of departure.
+The Everest Base Camp Trek by road may be arranged in a group-joining trip or as a private one.
+My Everest Trip (MET) offers both options based on your choice and departure timeline.

-Aprivatetrip provides you with the flexibility.
+A private trip provides you with the flexibility.
 You may speed up or slow down, spend an additional evening at Dingboche (4,410 m / 14,469 ft), or spend more days at a viewing point, such as Kala Patthar (5,545 m / 18,192 ft).
-This is a good alternative for families, couples, or travellers who do not have fixed dates to travel.
+This is a good alternative for families, couples, or travelers who do not have fixed travel dates.

-A group joining trip reduces cost and fosters group motivation.
+A group-joining trip reduces costs and fosters group motivation.
 The day-long walks form good friendships.

-MET can also create mixed options, such as private guiding with shared transport arrangements.
+MET can also offer mixed options, such as private guiding with shared transport.
 The decision will be based on the price, the flexibility, and the social feeling of what you want your Everest Base Camp Trek by road to be.

 Connectivity, Mobile Network & Charging Facilities

-The Everest Base Camp Trek by road is better connected in bigger villages and gets restricted at the higher altitudes.
-Wi-Fi and mobile signals are typically accessible in Namche Bazaar (3, 440 m / 11, 286 ft) at a fee.
+The Everest Base Camp Trek by road is better connected in larger villages and becomes restricted at higher altitudes.
+Wi-Fi and mobile signals are typically available in Namche Bazaar (3,440 m / 11,286 ft) for a fee.
 Connection is weak or weather-dependent near Gorak Shep (5,164 m / 16,942 ft).

 It is a personal cost to charge their gadgets.
 Sharing of charging stations in the dining halls is common in lodges.
 It is a good idea to carry a power bank to save some money and keep your electronic devices charged at all times.

-Turn on airplane mode when walking and leave devices warmed at night to save on battery.
-Lower elevation areas tend to have more powerful signals on the road, and thus download maps and valuable documents before entering high terrain.
+Turn on airplane mode when walking, and leave devices on while charging at night to save battery.
+Lower-elevation areas tend to have stronger road signals, so download maps and other valuable documents before entering high terrain.

-Being prepared means that you will have an easier time communicating during your Everest Base Camp Trek by road.
+Being prepared will make it easier for you to communicate during your Everest Base Camp Trek by road.

 Photography, Filming & Drone Regulations